Sacred Music, Opera, Classical Art Song, Weddings

 She has continued to show her commitment to the renaissance of the New Orleans community.
 In 2010, Aria served Mayor Mitch Landrieu on a task force designed to reexamine the structure of New Orleans' recreation department.
 Through her work on the inaugural faculty at Morris Jeff Community School directing the Explorers afterschool program and as a Spanish and music teacher (and past service as a founding member of City Year Louisiana and as the New Orleans Outreach Coordinator at FirstLine Schools), she has demonstrated her determination to work toward providing greater opportunities for success for the next generation of New Orleanians.

 Aria is a member of The American Guild of Musical Artists (AGMA) and the National Association of Pastoral Musicians (NPM), and performs at various concerts and recitals in the Greater New Orleans area.
-She is developing a concert series of sacred music for the Advent and Lenten seasons, and a concert of Spanish art song and zarzuela, as well as a recording of lullabies.
+She is developing a concert of Spanish art song and zarzuela, as well as a recording of lullabies.